 - Alcohol: Permission to use alcohol on a per-event basis requires the Request for Permission to serve Alcohol at NC State University form consistent with REG 04.20.01 – Alcohol Regulation.
 The form must be submitted at least three (3) weeks prior to the scheduled event date.
 The Director of the NC State Student Centers and the Associate Vice Chancellor for Environmental Health and Safety (or designee) must approve the application.

 All meetings, events, and programs should be conducted in such a manner as not to produce excessive noise that may disrupt or interfere with classes, meetings, ceremonies, scheduled activities, educational activities, and other essential University processes.
 This includes (but is not limited to) use at: outdoor events, Talley Student Union main lobby, public seating and studying areas, lobby tables, and meeting rooms.

-- Outdoor events with amplified sound may be held on the days and times listed below as approved by Rave!
-Events.
-If amplified sound is desired at the event, the Event Coordinator must be notified.
+- Outdoor amplified sound must be requested and pre-approved by Rave!
+Events prior to the requested reservation time.
 Participants must strictly adhere to the times and sound guidelines as set forth by NC State Student Centers and Rave!
 Events.

 Setup and Equipment Needs